HonsonCooky/cookie-nvim/README.md

   of languages I would like to setup.
 This is mostly due to either their link to my Neovim setup (thus, if I need to make changes, I should be able to do so anywhere), or their likelihood to be a pre-existing language on a device (Linux comes with C and Rust).

+## Windows First Thinking

+As a working developer, my work operating system is not something I have a large amount of control over.
+Often, large companies opt to utilize Windows for the administrative control that enables a security team to ensure company data and systems are not hacked.
+In version 1.0.0 of this configuration, I attempted to setup some common command line instructions to key bindings, as a means of saving time.
+However, this endeavour ultimately created issues when I switched to a Linux environment.

+Furthermore, version 1.0.0 of this configuration also attempted to create some installation scripts, that would ensure tools are installed for my configuration to work.
+Ultimately, this was incredibly hard to manage and maintain across multiple OSs as my toolkit changed and updated.

+My thinking in this space changed, where previously I had thought of my Neovim configuration being the center component to my OS; Now it's an accessory to my system.
+In another GitHub [repo](https://github.com/honsonCooky/dotfiles), I have dedicated scripts and files that are essential to recreating my ideal setup.
+The OS centric view now treats this Neovim configuration as an accessory to the OS, rather than the configuration being the center of my setup.

+This change in thinking is replicated in my configuration, where it is assumed that the tools necessary for the configuration to work, are already installed.
+There are no checks or additional logic that ensure the configuration will work.

+Overall, this new view on my configuration has simplified this setup, and also allowed my CLI skill set to vastly improve.
+Where previously I might have searched up how to X in Bash and PowerShell; Immediately implemented a key binding to do this.
+I'm now forced to learn these tools in full, which only goes to further my abilities as a Software Engineer.